Modi'in (ancient city): 1 and 2 Maccabees (2nd century )

-The town is briefly mentioned in 2 Maccabees 13, but the reference is not considered very reliable.
-2 Maccabees, an independent work separate from 1 Maccabees, was probably written by an Egyptian Jew who does not appear to be very familiar with the geography of Judea due to a number of geographic blunders and implausibilities.
-According to it, during a campaign by regent Lysias, the army of Judas Maccabeus camped near Modein, then attacked and defeated a Seleucid detachment.
-However, scholars such as Jonathan A. Goldstein suggest that the writer simply picked a town known for its role in the revolt.
-The chapter seems to be loosely describing a second campaign from Lysias where 1 Maccabees reports Lysias approached Jerusalem from the southern route, yet Modein was to the north of Jerusalem; hence seeing the mention of Modein in this passage as unreliable or garbled.

 Josephus (1st century AD)

 The historian Josephus's work Jewish Antiquities uses 1 Maccabees as a major source and often paraphrases it, but sometimes includes new information, presumably from lost sources such as Nicolaus of Damascus.
 Antiquities Book 13 provides an account of the Hasmonean royal monument that was apparently still extant during his time, although with some alterations and exclusions to the parallel passage in 1 Maccabees:

 But Simon sent to the city of Basca and brought back the bones of his brother, which he buried in Modein, his birthplace, while all the people made great lamentation over him.
 And Simon also built for his father and brothers a very great monument of polished white marble, and raising it to a great and conspicuous height, made porticoes round it, and erected monolithic pillars, a wonderful thing to see.
 In addition to these he built for his parents and his brothers seven pyramids, one for each, so made as to excite wonder by their size and beauty; and these have been preserved to this day.